imrafaelmerino/json-values/README.md

 Function<JsPair,JsPair> times10ifInt = p -> p.elem.isInt()) ? p.elem.asJsInt().map(i->i*10) : p.elem;
 x.stream_().map(times10ifNumber).collector(JsObj.collector());
 ```
 What if you want to get the stream back into a mutable json.
-Well, taking into account the convention pointed out in _1_, it only requires two underscores:
+Well, taking into account the convention mentioned before, it only requires two underscores:
 ```
 x.stream_().map(times10ifNumber).collector(JsObj._collector_());
 ```

-So, as it was expected, JsObj.\_collector\_() returns a mutable object whereas JsObj.collector() returns an immutable one.
+As it was expected, JsObj.\_collector\_() returns a mutable object whereas JsObj.collector() returns an immutable one.

-For arrays it's just the same:
+For arrays, it's just the same:
 ```
 JsArray x = JsArray.of(JsArray.of(1,2),
                        JsStr.of("red"),